-prolong the sentencing process, the court shall not use the pecuniary gain or loss for the determination of the base fine.27
+prolong the sentencing process, the court shall not use the pecuniary gain or loss for the determination of the base fine.

-In amendments promulgated on April 30, 2015, the Commission revised the fine table at §8C2.4, to account for inflationary changes since 1991, when the table was last substantially amended.28 The amendment also included a special instruction providing that, for offenses committed prior to November 1, 2015, the court shall use the fine provisions that were in effect on November 1, 2014, rather than the new fine provisions, to account for any potential ex post facto problems that may result from an offender being sentenced under the current Guidelines Manual.29 Absent action by Congress to the contrary, the amendment will take effect on November 1, 2015.
+In amendments that became effective on November 1, 2015, the Commission revised the fine table at §8C2.4, to account for inflationary changes since 1991, when the table was last substantially amended.
+The amendment also included a special instruction providing that, for offenses committed prior to November 1, 2015, the court shall use the fine provisions that were in effect on November 1, 2014, rather than the new fine provisions, to account for any potential ex post facto problems that may result from an offender being sentenced under the current Guidelines Manual.

-E. Culpability Score (§8C2.5)
+E. CULPABILITY SCORE (§8C2.5)

 After calculating the base fine, the sentencing court must determine the organization's culpability score.
-The court starts with a culpability score of five points and thereafter adds or subtracts points for certain aggravating and mitigating factors.30
+The court starts with a culpability score of five points and thereafter adds or subtracts points for certain aggravating and mitigating factors.

 The guideline lists four aggravating factors that increase the culpability score.
 The first aggravating factor concerns high-level or substantial authority personnel in organizations of varying sizes who participate in, condone, or are willfully ignorant of criminal activity.
-The organization's culpability score is increased by between one and five points depending on the number of employees in the organization or unit of the organization and the involvement of individuals who are either within high-level personnel or substantial authority personnel.31
+The organization's culpability score is increased by between one and five points depending on the number of employees in the organization or unit of the organization and the involvement of individuals who are either within high-level personnel or substantial authority personnel.

 The commentary to the guidelines defines the terms "high-level personnel" and "substantial authority personnel."
-"High-level personnel" means individuals who have substantial control over the organization or who have a substantial role in the making of policy within the organization, such as directors, executive officers, individuals in charge of sales, administration, or finance, and individuals with substantial ownership interests.32 "Substantial authority personnel" means individuals who within the scope of their authority exercise a substantial measure of discretion in acting on behalf of an
+"High-level personnel" means individuals who have substantial control over the organization or who have a substantial role in the making of policy within the organization, such as directors, executive officers, individuals in charge of sales, administration, or finance, and individuals with substantial ownership interests.
+"Substantial authority personnel" means individuals who within the scope of their authority exercise a substantial measure of discretion in acting on behalf of an organization, such as plant managers, sales managers, individuals with authority to negotiate or set price levels, or individuals authorized to negotiate or approve significant contracts.33